-It encompasses many conditions and complications after surgery and is not a single entity.
 For many patients, there is a reasonable explanation of why their surgery has not relieved their pain and these known complications need to be looked for before a patient should be given this “label”.
 Some of these complications are reversible but may require specialist evaluation with special tests to make the correct diagnosis.

-Conditions to be looked for include:
+Conditions to look for include: